Phagun (1958 film): Music

 Lyrics by Qamar Jalalabadi.
 The music of the movie is composed by O. P. Nayyar.
 It has a popular song "Ek Pardesi Mera Dil Le Gaya".
 The soundtrack became popular at the film release.
-All songs were sung by Asha Bhosle.

 Reception

 Box office

 Phagun was the sixth highest-grossing film of 1958.
 It grossed ₹1.4 crore, including a net of ₹0.7 crore.

 1958 was a very successful year for Madhubala, as she had four major critical and commercial successes in this year: Chalti Ka Naam Gaadi, Howrah Bridge, Phagun and Kala Pani.